Cristián Muñoz (footballer, born 1983)

 Cristián Marcelo Muñoz Corrales (born July 15, 1983) is a Chilean football manager and former footballer who played as a midfielder.
+He is the current manager of Chilean club Universidad de Concepción.

 Club career

 He began his career in Universidad de Chile, then played on a loan in Cobreloa, then in Santiago Wanderers.

 In January 2010, it was announced that Corrales will play in Greek Championship of Beta Ethniki.
 Corrales was transferred to Ilioupoli F.C.
 He finished the season with fifteen appearances and three goals.

 At the end of 2021 season, A.C.
 Barnechea announced the retirement of Muñoz from the football activity as a professional footballer.

 International career

 Muñoz represented Chile at several youth levels, the most important of these is the 2003 South American U-20 Championship, without luck, in the category of Sudamericano of Uruguay.
 A part of that team together with Claudio Bravo, Mark González, Mauricio Pinilla, Gonzalo Fierro, Luis Jiménez, Jorge Valdivia, Miguel Pinto, Marco Estrada, Luis Pedro Figueroa, Miguel Aceval and Eduardo Rubio.